silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 What did you notice about the permissions here?
 From the Guardian perspective, you can view all the Medical Providers, Members and Children that the Guardian has ownership of.

 **16.** Go ahead and update your Child by clicking on the pencil in the top right.
-Delete the Medical Providers and Members
+Delete the Medical Providers and Members. **When I say delete all the members, I mean to delete the contents within the brackets - [].
+So leave the [] in the member section.** We are doing this so that we can submit transactions from various perspectives.
+This will test our new access control rules.

 .. image:: images/composer/5.15.png